[Updated venue!] Is There Such a Thing as a Bad Translation?

 Amanda Ruiqing Flynn (Singapore)

-Amanda Ruiqing Flynn is a visual artist, writer, literary translator, editor and educator who grew up in the United Kingdom, resided in Taiwan, and has now returned to Singapore, her birthplace.
-Her stories, essays and poetry can be found in Quarterly Literary Review Singapore, Alluvium, This is Southeast Asia and forthcoming in Eunoia Review.
-She translates Taiwan Literature Award excerpts for National Taiwan Museum of Literature, and has worked with National Taiwan Museum and Hualien County Government.
+Amanda Ruiqing Flynn is a multi-disciplinary artist whose creative output spans the realms of visual art, prose, poetry and translation.
+Her stories, essays and poetry can be found in Quarterly Literary Review Singapore, Eunoia Review, This is Southeast Asia and Alluvium, the journal of Literary Shanghai.
 She was a judge of the 8th Bai Meigui Translation Competition and co-editor of Singapore in the Eyes of Mother Artists.
-She graduated with a BA (1st) in Chinese and Development Studies from SOAS, University of London and an MFA (dist.) in Art and Design from National Donghwa University under the Taiwan Scholarship Programme.
-On most days, she is chief storyteller to her three-year-old son.
+She has worked on translation projects with institutions such as National Taiwan Museum of Literature and National Taiwan Museum.
+She graduated with a BA (1st) in Chinese and Development Studies from SOAS, University of London, and a Masters of Fine Art (dist.) in Art and Design from National Donghwa University under the Taiwan Scholarship Programme.
+Raised in Kent, United Kingdom, she currently resides in her birthplace, Singapore, and on most days, is chief storyteller to her four-year-old son.

 Holly Thompson (US)